 Paraduxx Winery was founded in 1994 by the original founders of Duckhorn Winery, Dan and Margaret Duckhorn.
 Duckhorn Wine Company was purchased in 2016 by TSG Consumer Partners, a San Francisco based private equity firm.
 In addition to Paraduxx Winery, TSG Consumer Partners owns Calera Wine Company in the Mount Harlan appellation east of Salinas in San Benito County on California’s Central Coast (a long time producer known for Pinot Noir), Canvasback (originally a label part of Paraduxx – now a Walla Walla, Washington based vineyard and brand), Decoy (can taste at Duckhorn), Goldeneye (based to the north of the Napa Valley in Anderson Valley, Mendocino County), Duckhorn, Kosta Browne Winery in Sonoma County and Migration (winery + tasting room in Napa’s Carneros District at the former Starmont Winery location).
 In addition to these wineries or brands, the company owns approximately 600 vineyard acres (15+ unique sites ranging in size from 5 acre parcels up to 75 acres) with a total production of over 900,000 cases.

-In a sea of Cabernet Sauvignon focused wines throughout much of the Napa Valley it is refreshing to discover a winery that focuses on non-traditional blends.
+With thousands of acres producing Cabernet Sauvignon focused wines throughout much of Napa Valley it is refreshing to discover a winery that focuses on non-traditional blends.
 The Paraduxx wine making philosophy is fairly unique in the region, blending Napa Valley grown Bordeaux varietals with non-Bordeaux varietals.
 Their first wine produced was from the 1994 vintage, Pintail – a blend of Cabernet Sauvignon, Zinfandel, Merlot and Petite Sirah.

 Dan was born in San Francisco and grew up in various parts of northern California ultimately earning his undergraduate and graduate degrees in Corporate Finance from UC Berkeley.
 Margaret was born in New York – came west for Nursing School, met Dan at UC Berkeley and ultimately graduated from UCSF.
 Both had family involved in wine – Dan’s father made cherry wine in his cellar in Sebastopol and Margaret’s great grandfather on her mother’s side owned a winery in Stockton, California.